vthatte0/Data-science-sample/README.md

 The following python libraries will need to be installed in order to run the notebook:

-pandas
-numpy
-scipy
-matplotlib
-datetime
+pandas, numpy, scipy, matplotlib, datetime